spiral/docs/docs/en/framework/scopes.md

 ## Context Managers

-As mentioned above you are not allowed to store any reference to the scoped instance, the following code is invalid and will cause controller to lock on first scope value:
+As mentioned above, you are not allowed to store any reference to the scoped instance, the following code is invalid and will cause the controller to lock on first scope value:

 ```php
 class HomeController implements SingletonInterface